varepsilon/clickmodels/README.md

 It first outputs the name of the "pair" `pairName` specified in the `TESTED_MODEL_PAIRS`, then pair of indeces `(i, j)` which mean that the model compared are `MODEL_CONSTRUCTORS[pairName][i]` and `MODEL_CONSTRUCTORS[pairName][j]` which is UBM and UBM-IA in our example.
 Next is the list of gains of model `j` over model `i` for each pair of the train/test logs (in our example we had 8 pairs of files under `directory_with_click_logs`).
 The next element is the confidence interval according to bootstrap test (with 95% confidence level and 1000 bootstrap samples).
 This line will be printed for all the "pairs" listed under `TESTED_MODEL_PAIRS` and for both Average Perplexity (PERPLEXITY) and Log Likelihood (LL).
 For perplexity measure also the gains for individual position (rank) are printed.
 Like this: `UBM POSITION PERPLEXITY GAINS: (0, 1) [[average_gain_for_pos1, confidence_interval_for_pos_1], …]`

 ## inference.py
 This file contains implementation of all the click models, probabilistic inference and helper functions needed to work with them.
+This is the core of the codebase.
 More details about the classes/functions below.

 - **Usage**: `./inference.py < data/click_log_sample.tsv 2>inference.log`
 - **Input**: click log in the format described above (`sys.stdin`)
-- **Output** (assume that `TRAIN_FOR_METRIC = False`): `ModelName (LogLikelihood, Perplexity)`
+- **Output** (assuming that `TRAIN_FOR_METRIC = False`): `ModelName (LogLikelihood, Perplexity)`

 ## config.py
 **{used by `inference.py`}**
-This is the file where you should setup your code.
-The default settings for parameters are set in `config_sample.py`.
+This is the file where you should setup the code execution.
+The default settings for parameters are in `config_sample.py`.

 - `MAX_ITERATIONS` — maximum number of iterations in Expectation Maximization (EM) algorithm (applicable only for models using EM algorithm).
 - `DEBUG` — perform some additional tests when running algorithm (makes it slower)